 Making my miter saw mobile is key with an outdoor workshop.
 See how the Dewalt mobile miter saw, rolling stand and Diablo fine finish blade work together.

-In addition, my basement storage area is down two steps of stairs but that’s no match for the rubber grip wheels on this rolling stand.
+In order to set up the miter saw to work I need to bring it out of my basement storage area.
+In addition, my basement storage area is down two steps but that’s no match for the rubber grip wheels on this rolling stand.
 They make transporting the Dewalt 12″ compound miter saw convenient and easy.

 Check out this quick video of the Dewalt miter saw and rolling stand in action:

 To raise and lower the stand depress the red lever and lift up (or push down) on the handle.
 The stand is equipped with pneumatic-assisted raising and lowering so it eases into position.

 Lift up and it naturally locks into position and you’re ready to use.
 Here I am after the initial set up and test run: